gotsysdba/oci-arch-apex-ords/README.md

 * An existing OCI tenancy; either Paid or Always Free

 ## Load Balancer Certificates
 Example self-signed certificates are created by terraform for testing purposes only and should not be used for Production.
-Update the Load Balancer in the OCI console with real certificates; or utilise LetsEncrypt/CertBot as documented here: (LINK Coming)
+Update the Load Balancer in the OCI console with real certificates; or utilise LetsEncrypt/CertBot as documented in the [oci-lbaas-letsencrypt repository](https://github.com/ukjola/oci-lbaas-letsencrypt)

 ## Installation
 ### **Resource Manager**